-Facet joint deterioration can lead to the development of bone spurs (osteophytes), which grow along the edges of the facet joint near intervertebral canals, which allow passage of spinal nerves.
-In the lower back, if these spurs come into contact with adjacent nerve roots and/or the component nerves of the sciatic nerve, it can produce pain, tingling, numbness, and muscle weakness in the buttocks, legs, and feet.
-Treatment usually begins conservatively, with a combination of the following methods:
+Facet joint deterioration can lead to the development of bone spurs (osteophytes) that grow near the deteriorated joints.
+In the lower back, if a bone spur comes into contact with a nearby nerve root and/or the large sciatic nerve, it can produce pain, tingling, numbness and muscle weakness in the buttocks, legs and feet.

 - Behavior modification to improve body mechanics and posture

 - Radiofrequency neurotomy to “deaden” the affected joint nerve

 Conservative treatments often take several months before you can fully determine whether or not they have been an effective relief of pain.
 If you’re still suffering after this time, your doctor may recommend spine surgery to help relieve the pressure on your damaged facet joint.